asterd/dynamic_popup/README.md

 - Added JSON logging in example apps for better debugging of popup responses
 - Enhanced snackbar colors in examples for better readability and user experience
 - Fixed undefined variable error in API integration example
+- Removed unnecessary http dependency from core library (now only in example)
+- Removed unused DefaultDynamicPopupRepository from core library
 - Maintained all core functionality while reducing complexity

 ### v1.0.0